Understanding CANBUS HID kits, what they are, and how they work.

 Xenon HID conversion kits can vary greatly from one manufacturer to another with respect to wattage, color temperatures, and even the electrical systems such as ballasts.

-In this guide, we’ll focus, explain, and explore the two main categories of HID kits: CANbus and non-CANbus Xenon HID conversion kits.
+In this guide, we’ll focus on, explain, and explore the two main categories of HID kits: CANbus and non-CANbus Xenon HID conversion kits.

 We’ll start with a brief explanation of a CANbus system and its role in headlights.
 We’ll then go over the differences between a CANbus and normal HID kits, and conclude with recommendations and frequently asked questions.